masterjhappy/TODOListAPI/README.md

    c) the task can be change to done by clicking the checkbox

-    - clicking the checkbox will toggle the text, a done task text will be strike through line
+    - clicking the checkbox will toggle the text, a done task text will have strike through line
     - clicking the checkbos again will remove the strike through line.

    d) the task can be deleted with the delete button